 Creating great portraits takes a lot of time and experience.
-Some people need years to become an overnights success.
-In the model world, striking a pose is equally important for a good vibe on set, and economic efficiency.
+Some people need years to learn what poses for photography are stunning, and become a success.
+In the modelling world, striking a pose is equally important for, not only, creating a good vibe on set, as well as economic efficiency.

 While a few poses are only a change in facial nuances, some involve the complete body to work.
 In contrast, there are poses that differentiate through a unique set only.
 Here are 17 ideas to make your next shoot easy and finding great portrait photography poses.

 This kind of capture dates comes directly from the early ages of photography and never came out of fashion.
 From an end to end smile to zero facial expression, everything is possible.

 This angle creates the most bossy type of language.
 It is mostly seen in fashion campaigns and was popular during the 90’s, and now, has come back in the retro era.

 This pose creates tranquility and supports a very calm storytelling.
 Almost any type of object can be used for these portrait photography poses.

 4. Strictly 90 degrees

 This is giving the model a professional and serious look, especially when the face isn’t graced with a smile.
 The background, and/or setting usually gets a large part of the attention, because models act as objects in these scenes.

 To use if you want the photo to look a little bit cocky, bold and edgy.